pinshuai/pyflotran-bitbucket/documentation/intro.rst

 Acknowledgements
 ----------------

 PyFLOTRAN was partly developed as part of Cory Kitay's undergraduate internship in the Computational Earth Science Group (EES-16) at the Los Alamos National Laboratory in summer 2014.
 He was supported through U.S. DOE's Student Undergraduate Laboratory Internship (SULI) program and through LANL LDRD project 20140002DR.
+David Dempsey's guidance and help in developing PyFLOTRAN is highly appreciated.